Trimonu/TwitterAutoGiveawayBot/readme.md

 Complements: are a list of aditional text it will add to the comment to avoid bot detection and seem more human.

+TinyPrint: Cleans up the output of the program, recommend to keep on
 ---
 You will also need to replace 2 more variables:
 ```py